Assimilative Causal Inference: The Assimilative Causal inference (ACI) Framework

-Consider a time interval $[0, T]$ and a specific time instant $t$, where $0 \leq t \leq T$.
-Let $\mathbf{x}_{0\leq s\leq T}$ and $\mathbf{y}_{0\leq s\leq T}$ be two multivariate stochastic processes defined over this interval.
-Denote by $\mathbf{x}(t)$ and $\mathbf{y}(t)$ the corresponding multivariate random variables at time $t$.
+where $\dot{\mathbf{W}}_1$ and $\dot{\mathbf{W}}_2$ are independent mean-zero Gaussian random vectors with uncorrelated components that possess unit variance.
+Mathematical details regarding the structure of \eqref{general_CTNDS} are given in the \nameref{Sec:Supplementary_Information}.
 For notational simplicity, the dependence on $t$ is sometimes omitted when referring to these state variables and no distinction between random variables and their realizations is made.
-Let $\mathbf{x}(s \leq t)$ represent one realization of the stochastic process $\mathbf{x}_{0\leq s\leq T}$ as a time series over the interval $[0, t]$.
-Similarly, $\mathbf{x}(s\leq T)$ denotes a realization of $\mathbf{x}_{0\leq s\leq T}$ as a time series over the entire interval $[0, T]$.
+Let $\mathbf{x}(s \leq t)$ represent one realization of the stochastic process $\{\mathbf{x}(t)\}_{0\leq t\leq T}$ as a time series over the interval $[0, t]$.
+Similarly, $\mathbf{x}(s\leq T)$ denotes a realization of $\{\mathbf{x}(t)\}_{0\leq t\leq T}$ as a time series over the entire interval $[0, T]$.
 For simplicity, the time series are assumed to be continuously observed.
 An analogous framework can be developed for discrete-in-time observations.
 Throughout this paper, the time series is assumed to be free of observational noise.

-According to Granger's predictive causality or its nonlinear extension, transfer entropy, $\mathbf{y}$ is the cause of $\mathbf{x}$ if the knowledge of $\mathbf{y}(s \leq t)$ improves the prediction or reduces the uncertainty of $\mathbf{x}(t)$ \cite{granger1969investigating, schreiber2000measuring, barnett2009granger}.
+According to Granger's predictive causality or its nonlinear extension, transfer entropy, $\mathbf{y}$ is the cause of $\mathbf{x}$ at time $t$ if the knowledge of $\mathbf{y}(s \leq t)$ improves the prediction or reduces the uncertainty of $\mathbf{x}(t)$ \cite{granger1969investigating, schreiber2000measuring, barnett2009granger}.
 Using information theory, this can be expressed as:

-where $\mathcal{S}(\cdot)$ is Shannon's entropy and the history of the target variable in the conditioning, i.e., $\mathbf{x}(s< t)$, is omitted in \eqref{Causal_XY_1} for notation simplicity.
+where $\mathcal{S}(\cdot)$ is Shannon's entropy and the history of the target variable in the conditioning, i.e., $\mathbf{x}(s< t)$, is omitted in \eqref{Causal_XY_1} for notational simplicity.